Clearinghouse and 14 Industry Leaders Launch Global Nonprofit to Build Verified, Trusted Career Credentialing Solution

 Because it is powered by blockchain, the Velocity Network will be trusted, private and effortless for people to take ownership of their career credentials.
 At the same time, employers and education vendors will rely on trusted, immutable and verified employee and candidate data, seamlessly and cost effectively.
 This will eliminate hiring risks, boost productivity and achieve regulatory compliance.

-The Clearinghouse understands that the consequences to an organization when the professional certification or degree of a candidate or employee is misrepresented can be significant.
-Our reliable and authenticated verifications provide our clients with confidence that candidates possess the current degrees and certifications to perform their jobs.
+The Clearinghouse understands that the consequences to an organization when the degree of a candidate or employee is misrepresented can be significant.
+Our reliable and authenticated verifications provide our clients with confidence that candidates possess the current degrees to perform their jobs.
 The security of blockchain technology will help us to further assure our clients that the data is valid and correct.

 Through self-sovereign identity via blockchain, a permanent identity can only be accessed in full by the person or entity to whom it belongs.
 However, portions of that identity can be shown to any individual, organization, or agency whenever it becomes relevant.
 With self-sovereign identity being decentralized, it allows individuals to maintain full control over their privacy, as well as decide how and what data is shared.